moment/momentjs.com/docs/moment/04-displaying/01-format.md

 #### Localized formats

-Because preferred formatting differs based on locale, there are a few tokens that can be used to format a moment based on its language.
+Because preferred formatting differs based on locale, there are a few tokens that can be used to format a moment based on its locale.

 There are upper and lower case variations on the same formats.
 The lowercase version is intended to be the shortened version of its uppercase counterpart.